jaydeepdey03/contractSentinal-tenderly-superhack/Readme.md

 ## 5. Marketplace

-We have deployed our smart contract on Base sepolia and created marketplace for users to showcase their projects
+We have deployed our smart contract on Base sepolia and created marketplace for users to showcase their projects, present in `contracts/Marketplace.sol`

 ## Getting Started